saiagarthi-7/project/README.md

  > Displays all configured Git settings.

 # Git Repository Initialization & Setup
+## These commands help in creating and cloning repositories.
+### Used when starting a new project or working on an existing one.

  git init
 > Initializes a new Git repository in a project directory.